-If a team does not have a band present, it may provide a tape of the institution's fight song to be played at the first timeout of each period.
-Alternate between band and electronic music (if only one band and no team music, electronic music).
-Only one band can play at every time out.
+If a team does not have a band present, it may provide a recording of the institution's fight song to be played at the first timeout of each set.
+If only one of the two competing teams has a band, then the band and the electronic music should alternate playing.
+Only one band can play at each timeout.
+The host institution may be asked to provide electronic music in the event none of the participating teams brings a band.